kailash-manasarovar/statement/docs/evidence/memes-and-triggers.md

 - Some of these are fairly sinister.
 - And some of these memes are mine, because I figured out what they were up to and I played their game back at them by instead shining light into the darkness.

-## Garbure
+## I love the smell of garbure in the morning

 - My meme.
-My favorite.
+- My personal favorite.

 [![I love the smell of garbure in the morning](../content/images/garbure-in-the-morning.png)](https://x.com/1FRGVN/status/1711312917998538845)